5l1v3r1/Killers.cc-Private-Src-Leak/README.md

 If You go to Thirdperson, make sure to enable Real Angles to see Your "Fake".(Your player model is what the enemy see's on their screen.)

-Resolver dosen't work.(Maybe)
+Resolver dosen't work.

-The cfg "Save" button dosen't save the:Local Cham Color, Manual aa for some of the cfg's, Color for some of the visual options.
+The cfg "Save" button dosen't save the: Local Cham Color, Manual aa for some of the cfg's, Color for some of the visual options,

 Manual AA dosen't work with Legit AA ;(